RakeshShrestha/Java/README.md

-kotlinapp is a Javalin (MicroFramework Service Oriented Architecture) based http server application.
+kotlinapp is a Javalin (MicroFramework Service Oriented Architecture) based rest api server application.

 Javalin has plugins for JSON mapping, template rendering, and OpenAPI (Swagger).